fmbot-discord/docs/docs/commands/index.md

 ---

-### .wkmode
+### .responsemode

-This command allows you to change how responses to the various whoknows commmand look.
+This command allows you to change how responses to the various whoknows and top lists commmand look.

 Modes: `embed` or `image`

-You can also override this preference on every invididual `whoknows` command.
+You can also override this preference on every invididual command.
 Simply add `img` or `embed` to the command.

 !!! note "Examples"
-    `.wkmode`
+    `.responsemode`

 !!! note "Override examples"
     `.whoknows the beatles image`

+    `.toptracks 2023 img`

     `.globalwhoknows mac miller embed`